+Ecclesiastes 3:1

-Ecclesiastes 3:1 "There is a time for everything, and a season for every activity under the heavens."
+"There is a time for everything, and a season for every activity under the heavens."

-Can you identify a time in your life when God moved you in another direction?
-When did a disappointment turn into His appointment and a blessing in disguise?
-What circumstance did you wish to get out of that ultimately taught you a profound spiritual truth?
+1. Identify a time in your life when God moved you in an unexpected direction?
+How did you handle it?

+2. When did a disappointment turn into His appointment and a blessing in disguise?

+3. What circumstance did you wish to get out of that ultimately taught you a profound spiritual truth?